anushkasinghal24/BridgeLabz-Training/README.md

 ● Calculate fare using ternary operator.
 ● Deduct from smart card balance.
 Loop until balance is exhausted or the user quits.

+25-12-2025 : Completed and Submitted String practice questions.[Strings](./core-java-practice/gcr-codebase/strings/)

+The questions are :

+Strings - Handling strings and common string functions Functions - parameter passing, return

+1. Count Vowels and Consonants
+Problem:
+Write a Java program to count the number of vowels and consonants in a given string.
+2. Reverse a String
+Problem:
+Write a Java program to reverse a given string without using any built-in reverse functions.
+3. Palindrome String Check
+Problem:
+Write a Java program to check if a given string is a palindrome (a string that reads the same forward and backward).
+4. Remove Duplicates from a String
+Problem:
+Write a Java program to remove all duplicate characters from a given string and return the modified string.
+5. Find the Longest Word in a Sentence
+Problem:
+Write a Java program that takes a sentence as input and returns the longest word in the sentence.
+6. Find Substring Occurrences
+Problem:
+Write a Java program to count how many times a given substring occurs in a string.
+7. Toggle Case of Characters
+Problem:
+Write a Java program to toggle the case of each character in a given string.
+Convert uppercase letters to lowercase and vice versa.
+8. Compare Two Strings

+Problem:
+Write a Java program to compare two strings lexicographically (dictionary order) without using built-in compare methods.
+Example Input:
+String 1: "apple"
+String 2: "banana"

+Expected Output:
+"apple" comes before "banana" in lexicographical order
+9. Find the Most Frequent Character
+Problem:
+Write a Java program to find the most frequent character in a string.
+Example Input:
+String: "success"

+Expected Output:
+Most Frequent Character: 's'

+10. Remove a Specific Character from a String
+Problem:
+Write a Java program to remove all occurrences of a specific character from a string.
+Example Input:
+String: "Hello World"
+Character to Remove: 'l'

+Expected Output:
+Modified String: "Heo Word"

+11. Write a Java program that accepts two strings from the user and checks if the two strings are anagrams of each other (i.e., whether they contain the same characters in any order).
+12. Write a replace method in Java that replaces a given word with another word in a
+sentence: